Rotary-Dial Politics in an iPhone World

-Political science and gender studies professor Ange-Marie Hancock of USC Dornsife provides a blueprint for political progress with intersectionality, a…Video by Mira Zimet
+Political science and gender studies professor Ange-Marie Hancock of USC Dornsife provides a blueprint for political progress with intersectionality, a theoretical framework that…Video by Mira Zimet

 Picture this scene from an episode of the NBC sitcom 30 Rock: Two characters Tracy Jordan and Jenna Maroney face off, both of them fuming.
 Tracy, a black male, is wearing a woman’s wig and a hot pink blazer, his face powdered white, and Maroney, a white woman, is in a man’s suit, her face covered in brown makeup.
 Their bosses Liz Lemon and Jack Donaghy demand an explanation.

 Tracy: Jenna and I are doing a social experiment.

 Jenna: We’re trying to prove who has it harder in America, women or black men.

 The characters’ swap of racial and gender roles perfectly exemplifies the Oppression Olympics, an evocative term for the competition between race, gender or class groups as they vie for the title of the most victimized in politics.

 As a political scientist, Ange-Marie Hancock has worked with students and activists from the Millennial Generation for more than 15 years on issues of social justice and liberty.
 When the conversation turns to the Oppression Olympics, the inevitable question comes up: How can everyone get beyond their differences and find solidarity for political progress?

 Hancock, associate professor of political science and gender studies in USC Dornsife, presents a solution in her recently published book Solidarity Politics for Millennials: A Guide to Ending the Oppression Olympics (Palgrave MacMillan).